jwestfall69/mad/README.md

 http://sun.hasenbraten.de/vasm/<br>
 http://sun.hasenbraten.de/vlink/

-For vasm you will need the vasmm68k_mot variant.
-If you are building vasm from source, you can build it with the following command from where ever you decompressed vasm.tar.gz.
+For vasm you will need the vasmm68k_mot and vasmz80_oldsytle variants.
+If you are building vasm from source, you can build it with the following commands from where ever you decompressed vasm.tar.gz.

 ```
 $ make CPU=m68k SYNTAX=mot
+$ make CPU=z80 SYNTAX=oldstyle
 ```

-Copy the resulting vasmm68k_mot (and vlink, when you get that compiled) so they are within your $PATH (ie: /usr/local/bin/)
+Copy the resulting vasmm68k_mot and vasmz80_oldsytle (and vlink, when you get that compiled) so they are within your $PATH (ie: /usr/local/bin/)

 The first thing you will want to is run `make` in the `util` dir, which has a couple utils that deal with crc/mirror injection and rom splitting.